vikstrous/slogexamples/README.md

 All of these examples stay as close as possible to the 0 allocations goal of slog.
 They also all have example usage code.

+The [docs](https://pkg.go.dev/github.com/vikstrous/slogexamples) have the usage examples and API docs rendered nicely.
+Navigate into each package directory to see the code and the usage examples.

 ## Hooking into io.Writer

 [testoutputter](https://github.com/vikstrous/slogexamples/blob/master/testoutputter/testoutputter.go) shows how to intercept the logger's calls to the underlying io.Writer and do something useful.
 It sends all logs to `t.Log()`, which ensures that test output is readable when using parallel tests, subtests or when one test of many fails.

 One limitation of most attempts to use `t.Log()` with slog is that the correct call site can't be printed.
-See https://github.com/golang/go/issues/59928 for more details.
+See [this issue](https://github.com/golang/go/issues/59928) for more details.
 The only way to correctly redirect logs to `t.Log()` is to use a wrapper around slog that calls `t.Log()` outside slog's code.
 An example of this is provided in [testoutputter2](https://github.com/vikstrous/slogexamples/blob/master/testoutputter2/testoutputter.go), which uses a wrapper around slog to do this.
 There are some obvious down sides of this approach, so I would personally prefer wrong line numbers over the `testoutputter2` solution.

 ## Wrapping slog